heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 ## Custom Policy Information Points (PIPs) or Function Libraries

 To support new attributes and functions, the matching libraries have to be deployed alongside the server application.
-One way to do so is to create your own server project and add the libraries to the dependencies of the application via maven dependencies and to add the matching packages to the component scanning of Spring Boot and/or to provide matching configurations.
+One way to do so is to create your own server project and add the libraries to the dependencies of the application via Maven dependencies and to add the matching packages to the component scanning of Spring Boot and/or to provide matching configurations.
 Alternatively the SAPL Server LT supports side-loading of external JARs.

 To load a custom PIP, the PIP has to be built as a JAR and all dependencies not already provided by the server have to be provided as JARs as well.
 Alternatively the PIP can be packaged as a so-called "fat JAR" including all dependencies.
 This can be achieved using the (Maven Dependency Plugin)[https://maven.apache.org/plugins/maven-dependency-plugin/] and an example for this approach can be found here: <https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-pip-http>.